CodeSolz/Better-Find-and-Replace/readme.txt

     * Bulk Replacement on report's page, generate by dry run option
     * All tables in database
     * Search and replace **Unicode Characters** *UTF-8  ( e.g: U+0026, REČA )* in Database
-    * Additional filterting options in default / custom URLs
+    * Additional filtering options in default / custom URLs
     * Filter new comments before inserting into Database
     * Filter new post before inserting into Database (Good for auto post generation website)
+    * Special feature to search and replace in **large table**

 * **Real-Time Rendering Features:**
     * RegEx supported
-    * Advance Regex - Powerful code blocks / multilines find and replace in real-time (masking) rendering
+    * Advance Regex - Powerful code blocks / multi-lines find and replace in real-time (masking) rendering
     * Advance Regex - Any (CSS / JS / HTML) code Block find and replacement in real-time (masking) rendering
-    * Masking on Shortcode
+    * Masking on Shortcodes
     * **Advance filtering options** :-
         * Case insensitive - search and replace case sensitive or insensitive
         * Whole Word - search and replace whole word